szolotykh/codegentool/readme.md

 Can you generate C# hello word program.
 Main file name is Program.cs \
 Can you add class Client with method Connect? \
 Can you add new class Database with method Connect in new file?

+Can you genetate base C# code for azure function with eventhub trigger?
+Azure function should forward message received from event hub to http server in json format.
+Can you add startup file with dependency injection for this project Can you add polly to retry http request up to 3 times?